 The ability to manage your money right comes in handy regardless of whether you earn well or not.
 Having a plan on how much you should spend in a month once you start working is a must.
 Especially if you want to save something on the side.
 After all, about 59% of Americans survive paycheck to paycheck.

 Living on 1000 a month, for some, is a reality, and for others a struggle.
-For the ones who are struggling, this article will give some advice on how it can be easily achieved.
+For the ones who are struggling, this article will give some advice on the cheapest ways to live and answer fully on how to live on less money in 2021.
 Surviving on a low income isn’t as traumatic as you imagined.
 It just requires a good strategy and discipline.

 Table of Contents

 - 1 How To Live On $1000 A Month?